If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 One of these principles is the Law of Common Region.
 This principle describes how items within a boundary are perceived as a group and assumed to share some common characteristics or functionality.

-A good infographic follows this principle using shapes, borders, and lines to group elements together.
+A good infographic follows this principle by using shapes, borders, and lines to group elements together.
 For the infographic example below, the borders, shapes, and lines are used to group infographic elements.

 Another important step for creating a good infographic is to make good use of charts and graphs.
 Besides being easy on the eyes to read, there’s a shallow learning curve for the audience because they are quite common.